panderabbing/First/README.md

 # First
 My first repository.
 Co-author: Felix Blom

 Hello world!
 This is Pander and Felix.
 We are about to become the best GitHub users in the game.
+Talk soon.